christopheraue/m-ruby-concurrently/README.md

 end
 ```

-The evaluation of the root fiber is effectively blocked by waiting or sending
+The evaluation of the root fiber is effectively blocked by waiting or writing
-messages through the pipe.
-But since the server runs concurrently it is not
+messages.
+But since the server runs concurrently it is not affected by this and
-affected by this and happily prints its received messages.
+happily prints its received messages.

 This is the output: